-In Vitro Research Tools to Better Predict In Vivo Behavior
+In Vitro Research Tools with In Vivo Relevance

 MEASSuRE: 3 methods, 1 tool

-MEASSuRE is a complete solution for researchers to stretch cells/tissue mechanically, image them optically, and record/stimulate electrophysiological activity, separately or concurrently.
+MEASSuRE is a complete solution for researchers to stretch cells/tissue mechanically, image them optically, and record/stimulate electrophysiological activity, independently or concurrently.

-Our stretchable MultiElectrode Arrays are incorporated with the MEASSuRE system.
-They provide the only method for researchers to manipulate chemical, electrical, & mechanical factors independently to more closely replicate the complexity of the human body.
+Stretchable MultiElectrode Arrays are used in the MEASSuRE system.
+They provide the only method for researchers to manipulate chemical, electrical, & mechanical factors independently to better replicate the complexity of the human body.

 What Our Customers Say